Hi, I’m Maddy!

 Gluten-free baking comes with its challenges.
 In order to modify naturally glutinous classics (like pizza, popcorn chicken, or chocolate chip cookies), you need just the right balance of grains and starches to achieve a similar texture and taste.
 After years of experimenting in the kitchen, I have rolled out my own all-purpose gluten free flour, which has been a full-proof solution for almost every recipe I create or modify.
 I’m excited to share this blend with others, in hopes that it will make gluten-free baking a little less intimidating!

-In addition, I’ve organized all of my thoughts, techniques, and favorite creations to date into my first cookbook, which will go on sale in just a couple of weeks!
-The book contains 100 recipes: 10 gluten-free staples, such as breads, pasta, and pastry dough, and 20 recipes for each season of the year.
+In addition, I’ve organized all of my thoughts, techniques, and favorite creations to date into my first cookbook, which I self-published in 2020!
+The book contains 90 recipes: 10 gluten-free staples, such as breads, pasta, and pastry dough, and 20 recipes for each season of the year.
 Those seasons are then broken down into breakfast, nutrition-focused, dinner/sides, and dessert.
 This book is a marriage of my passion for seasonal produce and buying local, and my love for sweet and savory treats that Celiac patients can’t commonly find.
 I hope the book inspires people to have fun in the kitchen, and share their creations with people they love, whether or not they require a gluten-free diet!